 Best Varieties For Your Garden

-Globe artichokes are easy to grow.
-You can start them from cuttings, divisions or seeds.
 Start your seeds indoors in late winter, approximately 2 months before your last frost date.
+Plant them ½ inch deep in containers filled with pre-moistened soil.
 They will germinate about a week after planting.
 Transplant them into larger containers as they grow.
-You can start hardening them off 6 weeks before your last frost date.
+You can start hardening them off 6 weeks before your last frost date when they are 8 to 10 inches tall.
 Then 3 to 4 weeks before your last frost date, you can transplant them outdoors into your garden.
 You want to plant them out early because the plants need temperatures below 45⁰F to trigger flowering.
-Give them enough room in your garden by spacing them 3 feet apart.
+Give them enough room in your garden by spacing them 4 to 6 feet apart.

 In early summer, globe artichokes send up a stalk from which the buds will develop.
 By mid- to late-summer, you will see a large central bud with smaller buds growing out of the stem below it.
 The large central bud should be harvested first.
 When it reaches 3 inches in diameter, using a sharp knife, cut it off from the stem leaving a 1 to 3 inch “handle” on it.
 The smaller, lower buds, can be harvested 1 to 2 weeks later.
 They will not be as large but it is important to harvest them before they start to open.
 Once all of the buds have been harvested, cut the stem off down to the ground.

-Artichoke buds will keep in the refrigerator for up to a week.
+Artichoke buds will keep in the refrigerator for up to a week in a plastic bag.
 For longer storage, you can freeze them.

 © 2017 Caren White